With different brands producing their very own workhorses, it’s easy for a guitar player to be confused about which one to get.

 Evident in the video, the J-45 makes a good instrument for solo performances as it does not produce a very boomy sound.
 It’s also responsive and its appearance makes it a guitar with lots of character.

 Choosing between two unbeatable models from two different powerhouses of guitars is a challenge.
-Especially if you’re dealing with guitars that boast their very own strength and uniqueness.
-It would seem like comparing the Gibson J-45 from the Martin D-18 is an impossible task.
+Especially if you’re dealing with acoustic guitars that boast their very own strength and uniqueness.
+It would seem like comparing the Gibson J-45 with the Martin D-18 is an impossible task.

 With its amazing sound quality that no modern feature can top, the Martin D-18 is without a doubt a better overall choice.
 With an overall better sound quality, as far as acoustics can go, the D-18 offers a big, warm bass, a full mid-range, and clear highs.
 It produces a more pronounced high and low rhythms, and is also perfect for any country or bluegrass music.